msolo/histrionic/README.md

 You should backup your existing shell history just in case and examine the shell integration a bit beforehand.

-  NOTE: When the shell exits, command history is pruned, culled and the bash history file is overwritten with a new version managed by `histrionic`.
-This is not critical, but it can be useful to keep the in-bashp prefix completion mechanism lean and relevant.
+> NOTE: When the shell exits, command history is pruned, culled and the bash history file is overwritten with a new version managed by `histrionic`.
+This is not critical, but it can be useful to keep the in-bash prefix completion mechanism lean and relevant.

 ```
 go get github.com/msolo/histrionic/cmd/histrionic